Skip to Content

 The BAPS Swaminarayan Sanstha is building the temple of Abu Dhabi in UAE as a traditional Hindu place of worship.

-Even though the temple is currently under construction, you can visit the temple to pray to commence the celebration of Diwali in Abu Dhabi.
+Open Tuesday to Sunday, 9 am to 8 pm, you can visit the temple to pray to commence the celebration of Diwali in Abu Dhabi.
+The temple is closed to visitors on Mondays.

 The Holy Temple is located at Abu Mureikhah, which is near Al Rahba off the Dubai to Abu Dhabi, Sheikh Zayed Highway.
-The temple will be the first traditional Hindu stone temple in the Middle East.
+The temple is the first traditional Hindu stone temple in the Middle East.

 diwali events in abu dhabi